aisc-org/aisc-model-viewer/src/wt-plate/calculations.md

 ---------------------------------

-The connection consists of a WT8x25 with the flange connected by six (6) 1" diameter A490 bolts (threads excluded) to a 1" plate.
+The connection consists of a WT8x25 with the flange connected by six (6) 1" diameter A490X bolts to a 1" plate.

 <figure>
     <img src="./bolted-wt-top.svg">